 According to USA Track and Field, 50 men broke the 2.20.00 barrier at the 2012 USA Olympic Marathon Trials.
 This is just one race as it took a time of 2.19.00 to qualify for the 2012 US Olympic Trials.

-If others are doing it, what is stopping you from doing the same.
-If you are slower than a 2.40's marathoner continue to read, there is something further down for you too.
+So, If others are doing it, what is stopping you from doing the same?

 Negativity Will Make You More Determined To Do It

 Haters and naysayers are everywhere.
-Focus on what you can control.
-If you are currently a 3 hour marathoner getting to a sub-2:20 marathon time is going to take some work.
+So, focus on what you can control.
+Are you currently a 3 hour marathoner?
+Well, getting to a sub-2:20 marathon time is going to take some work.
 I was told by a prominent elite American marathoner that I should quit.

 This was while I was still a 2.43 marathoner.
-He respected my work ethic but never thought I was capable of running anything remotely close to the 2008 US Olympic Trials “B” standard time (2:22:00).
+He respected my work ethic.
+That being said, he never thought I was capable of running under 2 hours and 20 minutes for the marathon.

 You have to take negative comments and use them as fuel.